johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   - motivation
   - self-improvement
 author: John Moxon
+summary: >
+  Covid projects, who's got one?!
+I've had a few, built the kids a fort, finished the back yard,  but there's been a few digital projects I've had planned for quite a few years that I've never found time to really take seriously.
+published: true
 image:
   path: /assets/uploads/pexels-startup-stock-photos-212286.jpg
   author: Startup Stock Photos
   source: Pexels
   url: https://www.pexels.com/@startup-stock-photos?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels
 comments: true
-summary: >
-  Covid projects, who's got one?!
-I've had a few, built the kids a fort, finished the back yard,  but there's been a few digital projects I've had planned for quite a few years that I've never found time to really take seriously.
 ---
 The difficult first post!
 I've been planning to write from my experience for longer than I want to admit.
 I hope over time, that writing down what I've learned will become second nature, an extension of my career and leadership journey.
 Though today, writing is hard.

 It's not for a lack of ideas, I've mapped out many topics I intend to cover and give back to the industry that has given me so much.
 But today writing is difficult, unnatural, the sentences do not flow freely.
 It therefore seems fitting to talk about the challenge of starting new things.

-There are endless articles that do a much better job of covering [why it's hard to start something genuinely new](https://findlink.com), and how to overcome the fear that prevents us from experiencing new things.
+There are endless articles that do a much better job of covering [why it's hard to start something genuinely new](https://medium.com/swlh/why-starting-is-the-hardest-part-and-how-to-overcome-it-ab87f5d1b577), and how to overcome the fear that prevents us from experiencing new things.
 But what if the thing you are struggling to start is something you are already good at?
 Perhaps even paid for?

 ## Why start your passion project?